xraypy/xraylarch/doc/xray/index.rst

     Note that both f' and f'' are returned here.

-.. function:: xray_delta_beta(material, formula, energy, photo_only=False)
+.. function:: xray_delta_beta(material, energy, photo_only=False)

     return anomalous components of the index of refraction for a material, using the tabulated scattering components from Chantler.

     :param material:   chemical formula  ('Fe2O3', 'CaMg(CO3)2', 'La1.9Sr0.1CuO4')
     :param density:    material density in g/cm^3
     :param energy:     x-ray energy in eV
-    :param photo_only: boolean for returning photo cross-section component only if ``False`` (default), the total cross-section is returned.
+    :param photo_only: boolean for returning only the photo cross-section component for beta and t_atten.
+If ``False`` (the default value), the total cross-section is returned.
     :return:           (delta, beta, t_atten)

+    The material formula is parsed by :func:`chemparse`.
 The returned tuple contains the components described in the table below

       ============== ================= ===============================================
          value         symbol            description